Products

 Teleservice agent and customers

-However, there is a way to recover, or to avoid a negative customer service experience altogether.
+However, there is a way to recover or avoid a negative customer service experience altogether.
 Here are a few customer service tips for identifying ways to better serve customers:

-First, it’s important to make sure that your customer service team has the right skills for your managing customers’ needs.
+First, it’s important to ensure that your customer service team has the right skills to manage your customers’ needs.
 No amount of CRM software can compensate for shortcomings in this area.
 But what skills should you be looking for in a customer service rep?

 Unlike a bot, you can listen to your customers' concerns and show empathy and patience.
 When customers are displeased, be prepared to handle the situation with empathy.
 Let the customer speak, and never interrupt or talk over them.
 Repeat their concerns to let them know you're listening.

-Every customer is different—you should be able to handle surprises, sense the customer’s mood and adapt with empathy and consistency, as previously noted.
+Every customer is different—you should be able to handle surprises, sense the customer’s mood, and adapt with empathy and consistency.
 This also includes a willingness to learn, as providing good customer service is a continuous learning process.

 Customer service involves navigating challenging situations that can change frequently.
 The best way to manage difficult circumstances is to prioritize the tasks that require the most attention.
 It’s up to customer support teams to prioritize each case according to the immediate need of each issue and the order in which you received their ticket.

 Ensure you convey to customers exactly what you mean.
-For example, you don’t want your customer to think they’re getting 50% off when they’re getting 50% more product.
-Use authentically positive language, stay cheerful no matter what, and never end a conversation without confirming the customer is satisfied.
+For example, you don’t want your customers to think they get 50% off when they get 50% more product.
+Use authentically positive language, stay cheerful no matter what, and never end a conversation without confirming that the customer is satisfied.

-Idealistically, every customer service situation should be handled on a case-by-case basis according to the issue and staffing you have.
+Idealistically, every customer service situation should be handled on a case-by-case basis according to your issue and staffing.
 If you can't solve a customer's problem immediately, acknowledge that and let them know you'll be right with them to work toward solving their problem shortly.

 Join millions of people making better decisions with SurveyMonkey.